Yuu Miyake

-Yuu Miyake (三宅 優, Miyake Yū) is a Japanese composer and sound engineer formally for Bandai Namco Entertainment.
+Yuu Miyake (三宅 優, Miyake Yū) is a Japanese composer and sound engineer who formerly worked at Bandai Namco Entertainment.
 His most known work surfaced with Katamari Damacy soundtracks, on which he served as a sound director.
 Other notable works include various tracks in the Tekken and Ridge Racer series.

 Biography

 As a child, Miyake attended his mother's Electone classes.
 However, he could not adapt to the pieces he was given to play.
 He also listened to anime themes, disco and Yellow Magic Orchestra.
+He later aspired to have a career in illustration, frequently producing drawings.
+His interest in video game music developed after the release of Haruomi Hosono's Video Game Music, an album featuring music from Namco games he had already enjoyed.
+He started creating music aged 14, using a PC-88.

-Prior to joining Namco, Miyake was a university student specializing in management information.
-His first game with the company was Tekken 3.
-This led to him working on subsequent titles in the franchise, including Tekken Tag Tournament and Tekken 4.
+Prior to joining Namco in 1997, Miyake was a university student specializing in management information.
+During the job interview with Namco he was nervous, and initially failed, but was successfully hired after an executive pushed for him to join.
+His first game with the company was the console version of Tekken 3.
+Although he was originally only assigned to work on music for the ending movies, Nobuyoshi Sano was impressed and allowed him to work on other music for the game.
+He was given creative freedom while also following the game's sound direction of big beat music, although he felt pressure to catch up with the music that his seniors, Sano and Keiichi Okabe, were creating.
+His experience on Tekken 3 led to him working on subsequent titles in the franchise, including Tekken Tag Tournament and Tekken 4.
 He considers his work on these games to be his "specialty".

+In 2000, Miyake worked with Namco director Keita Takahashi on a video project called Texas 2000.
+While employed at Namco, Miyake was given freedom to provide freelance work spanning various areas, including composition, programming and recording.
+He composed for promotional videos and commercials, and also provided additional sound design and programming for Mondo Grosso's songs "Everything Needs Love" and "Shinin'", both of which appear on his album Next Wave.
+He also participated in colleague Hiroshi Okubo's nanosounds circle, contributing tracks to multiple albums between 2000 and 2004.